Stylised illustration of a jazz band by The Jetset Society with singer, piano and drums in a lounge

 Useful when the Christmas party is part of a corporate event or end-of-year occasion.

-For festive gala dinners, client events and representative end-of-year occasions.
+For festive gala dinners, client events and prestigious end-of-year occasions.

 Overview of small, medium and large live band lineups.